User Guide¶

 Use SSL by passing a URL beginning with https://

-You can bypass this check by passing verify=False
+bypass this check by passing verify=False

 , though it isn’t